A balanced diet for preschool children

 • dinner - 25 % (approx. 320 kcal)

-According to the recommendations of the Institute of Food and Nutrition, the child should eat products from each group presented in the healthy eating pyramid every day.
-This pyramid illustrates the proportions between the various groups of products in the diet.
+According to the recommendations of the National Food and Nutrition Institute, a child should eat daily foods from the various groups presented in the healthy eating pyramid.
+This pyramid provides a visual representation of the proportions between individual food groups in the diet.

-The different levels of the pyramid are interpreted as follows:
+The individual levels of the pyramid are interpreted as follows:

 • Products at the bottom of the pyramid - cereal products, vegetables, fruit should be included in the daily menu for the most part.